gctechspace/AccessControl/README.md

 More details on the hardware to come, including pictures.

+# Required
+Make sure to open secrets.tmp, save as secrets.h then modify to your hearts content.
+This file is ignored by git and won't be uploaded

 # Dependancies (Now handled by platformio)
 * WS2812FX 1.0.4
 * Adafruit_NeoPixel 1.1.4